-Talk to any avid outdoorsman or mom of active kids, and one thing would likely top their domestic wish lists: a mud room.
-Unfortunately, most houses are short on space and mud rooms don’t often make the cut when it comes to cutting into other essential spaces, such as kitchens and dens.
-The perfect place for a mud room?
-Your garage.
+Talk to any avid outdoorsman or mom of active kids, and one thing would likely top their domestic wish lists: a mudroom.
+Unfortunately, most homeowners are reluctant to create a mudroom if it means cutting into other essential spaces, such as kitchens and dens.
+That’s why a garage mudroom is an ideal solution.
 Here’s how to make it happen.

-Before planning your mud room, it’s important to first understand your space needs.
-Will you merely be tucking away coats and boots, or do you need storage for all of the other detritus of daily life – from laundry and gardening supplies to backpacks and sporting gear?
+Before planning the space, it’s important to first understand your mudroom storage needs.
+Will you merely be tucking away coats and boots, or do you need a place for all of the other detritus of daily life – from laundry and gardening supplies to backpacks and sporting gear?

-Likely, you’ll need the latter, which is why garage makeovers are savvy choices for many homeowners.
+Likely, you’ll need the latter, which is why a garage mudroom makeover is a savvy choice for many homeowners.
 They’re comparatively large in square footage just waiting to be put to use in a meaningful way.
 Even better?
-Keeping these items in your garage helps contain clutter outside of your immediate living space.
+Keeping recreational items in your garage helps contain clutter outside of your immediate living space.

-Once you’ve assessed your space and cleaned it out, it’s time to choose your storage pieces.
-Going with one type of storage mechanism misses the point entirely: different types of goods require varying needs of storage.
+Once you’ve assessed your space and cleaned it out, it’s time to choose your garage mudroom storage solutions.
+Going with one type of storage mechanism misses the point entirely: different types of goods require different forms of storage.

-For example, coats, hats and backpacks can be inexpensively kept off the floor through the simple addition of wall hooks.
+For example, coats, hats, and backpacks can be inexpensively kept off the floor through the simple addition of wall hooks.
 Just make sure to keep them at a height that’s easily accessible for smaller children.
-This also helps you maximize vertical space – a smart move on the part of any space-challenge homeowner.
+This also helps you maximize vertical space – a smart move on the part of any space-challenged homeowner.

-Other mud room must-haves, including everything from umbrellas to soccer clears, may not be used as frequently so they can be tucked away in an enclosed storage space such as today’s heavy-duty cabinets.
+Other items, such as umbrellas and soccer cleats, may not be used as frequently and can be tucked away in enclosed storage space, such as heavy-duty cabinets.

 Some families also find it useful to designate a storage cabinet for each member of your family.
 This way they’ll know where to look before turning to you for help finding their tennis racquet.
 After all, you could probably live without ever again hearing the words, “Mom, I can’t find my lacrosse stick/ski boots/fishing pole!”

 We’ve already established the importance of using vertical space, but don’t forget about your floors.
-When planning a mud room, it’s important to select flooring that can hold up to everyday wear and tear – particularly since it will be used four seasons out of the year, and subjected to everything from sand and gravel to snow and ice.
-Make sure it can be mopped with ease, and is relatively scratch-proof (we recommend tile or vinyl plank flooring).
+When planning a garage mudroom, it’s important to select flooring that can hold up to everyday wear and tear – particularly since it will be used four seasons out of the year, and subjected to everything from sand and gravel to snow and ice.
+Make sure it can be mopped with ease and is relatively scratch-proof (we recommend tile or vinyl plank flooring).